Nishant-Wadhwani/E-Commerce-Company_Project/README.md

 # E-Commerce-Company_Project

-Let's suppose we just got some contract work with an Ecommerce company based in New York City that sells clothing online but they also have in-store style and clothing advice sessions.
-Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.
-Now, as a Data Scientist, we have to perform following four tasks for this company in order to maintain their overall revenue and marketing/advertisement cost to get the best results.
+Let's suppose we just got some contract work with an E-commerce company based in New York City that sells clothing online.
+In addition to this, they also have in-store style and clothing advice sessions.
+Customers come into the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.
+Now, as a Data Scientist, we have to perform the following four tasks for this company to maintain their overall revenue and marketing/advertisement cost to get the best results.

-1. First Task:- The company is trying to decide whether to focus their efforts on their mobile app experience or their website.
-To solve this issue,we will keep record of average time spent on app in minutes, average time spent on website in minutes, length of membership of the peculiar customer in order to determine Yearly Amount Spent by the company by deploying various machine learning models.
-We will first to do exploratory data analysis in order to get an idea about the data we have, to understand the relationship between different features and also based upon the plots we will try to anticipate what can be the final answer for the problem so that even the company can understand it better.
-After that, we will do data pre-processing which includes data cleaning,splitting of data, feature scaling and encoding the categorical data.
-After that we will start with the deployement of machine learning algorithms.
-For this part, since our data has only 3 features and that too are important for getting the dependent variable, so feature selection is not necessary for this task.
+1. First Task:- The company is trying to decide whether to focus its efforts on its mobile app experience or its website.
+To solve this issue, we will keep a record of average time spent on the app in minutes, average time spent on the website in minutes, length of membership of the peculiar customer to determine the Yearly Amount Spent by the customer by deploying various machine learning models.

+We will first do exploratory data analysis to get an idea about the data we have, to understand the relationship between different features, and also based upon the plots we will try to anticipate what can be the final answer for the problem so that even the board members in the organization can understand it better.
+After that, we will do data pre-processing that includes data cleaning, splitting of data, feature scaling, and encoding the categorical data.
+After that, we will start with the deployment of machine learning algorithms.
+For this part, since our data has only four features and that too is important for getting the dependent variable, so feature selection is not necessary for this task.

-We will use all types of regression techniques which include Multiple Linear Regression, Polynomial Regression, Decision Tree Regression, Random Forest Regression, Support Vector Regression and a Deep Learning Neural Network with two hidden layers.
-To improve the model performance, we will also apply model selection techniques like K-Fold Cross Validation and Hyperparameter Tuning using Randomized Search and Grid Search.
-In the end, we will also compare these models by checking the error functions like MAE, MSE, RMSE and R2_Score(since the data is linear) to get the best model.
-This dataset contains 500 customers who use these online platforms in regular intervals of time.
+We will use eight types of regression techniques which include Multiple Linear Regression, Polynomial Regression, Decision Tree Regression, Random Forest Regression, Support Vector Regression, XGBoost Regression, Catboost Regression, and a Deep Learning Neural Network with two hidden layers.
+To improve the model performance, we will also apply model selection techniques like K-Fold Cross-Validation and Hyperparameter Tuning using Randomized Search and Grid Search.
+In the end, we will also compare these models by checking the error functions like MAE, MSE, RMSE, and R2_Score(since the data is linear) to get the best model.
+This dataset contains details of 500 customers who use these online platforms at regular intervals of time.

 Features Used:-
 Avg.
 Session Length: Average session of in-store style advice sessions.